-Here we will consider 6 incredible dishes you should try without being afraid of not liking them.
+Here we will consider 6 incredible traditional foods in Iceland you should try without being afraid of not liking them.

 Tradition dictates it has to be baked in a pot.
 It has a very thick consistency and has no crust, its colour is dark and has a slightly sweet taste.
 Now comes the best, the álegg, that is the toppings you put on it: jam, pate, ham, butter, cheese… whatever you like.
 Now, a word of caution: Be aware of the effect it can have on your bowels, it is not for nothing that this bread has gained the resounding name of “bread of thunder”— as the locals call it.

 Read also: 10 Mouth-Watering Dishes to Try in Malta